JupyerHub Guide

 When you start your server for the first time, your point of entry will be this starting page:

 In the center, you have the Launcher where you can create Python or other files, play around with Jupyter Notebooks, store intermediate data.
 You can also open a Python console, a terminal, a text file, and many more.
-On the left, you can see your home directory where you have the folders lectures and shared.
+On the left, you can see your home directory where you have the folders microwave-remote-sensing, lectures and shared.
 There might be other folders as well, but don’t be concerned about them.
+The folder microwave-remote-sensing contains the course materials.

 After some intense coding and analysis, it can happen that you have many terminal and notebook tabs open.
 However, simply closing them does not quit the processes and running kernels in the background.
 Therefore, we recommend that you tidy up your running processes after some time, which can be done as marked by the top-left circle.
 As an overview, the number of running kernels and terminals are always shown at the bottom-left corner.